 “When Talk Isn’t Cheap: Opportunities and Challenges in Interview Research,” with Layna

 Mosley.
-In Sage Handbook of Research Methods in Political Science and International Relations, Luigi Curini and Robert J. Franzese Jr., eds, forthcoming April 2020.
+In Sage Handbook of Research Methods in Political Science and International Relations, Luigi Curini and Robert J. Franzese Jr., eds.
+2020.

 My dissertation, Pressures, Promises, and Payments: Explaining Governments’ Reparations Decisions after Domestic Human Rights Abuses, links the literatures on transitional justice, democratization, and social movements to answer the following question: After state-sponsored human rights abuses, why do some states persist in impunity, while others promise and pay reparations to victimized citizens?
 I offer the first generalizable theory about when and why governments promise and pay reparations by arguing that governments' reparations decisions depend on the efforts of victims’ rights organizations.
 I support this argument with qualitative data from 60 interviews I conducted in English, German, and Spanish during fieldwork in Germany, Peru, Croatia, the Czech Republic, and the USA from 2014 to 2017, as well as with quantitative data from my original dataset on reparations.
 My dataset covers governments’ reparations promises and payments decisions for nine different types of state-sponsored abuses committed during internal conflicts and dictatorships in Europe, Latin America, and Central A sia between 1939 and 2006.
 My dataset also includes an original measure of victim group strength.